Work as a Freelance Foreign Correspondent

 doesn’t remember your name.
 Avoid this frustration by laying the groundwork in advance.

 First, ask any old hands for contacts and you’ll be surprised who they know and where.
-Otherwise, cold call the foreign editor and briefly introduce yourself and your plans.
+Otherwise, cold call the foreign editor (editor's note: online directories of international newspapers or online news sites include Worldwide Newspapers and InkDrop) and briefly introduce yourself and your plans.
 Email a copy of your CV and latest

 clips, check if they already have a regular stringer where you hope to go and if they would accept submissions.
 Boldness is essential to succeed independently overseas, so best to start now.
 Because you will be paying your own way (though this